 - 1 cup millet

-- 1 orange, peeled and segmented, segments halved (zest reserved for the dressing)
+- 1 orange, peeled and segmented, segments halved (reserve the zest for the dressing)

 - 1 cup carrots, peeled and grated